rwilson4/bootstrap-stat/README.md

 errors, and more!

 ## Getting Started
-We're not quite ready to upload this to PyPI yet, so currently the way to use this library is to clone the repo, change directory to it, then run `poetry build` (assuming you have [poetry](https://python-poetry.org/) installed).

-That will create a `bootstrap-stat-x.y.z.tar.gz` in the `dist/` folder.
-That file should be copied wherever it is needed and added like you would any other library, e.g. `poetry add path_to_tar_gz`.
+Bootstrap-Stat is hosted on PyPI.
+Install as you would any other library, e.g.: `poetry add bootstrap-stat`.

 Documentation is available at
 [Convex Analytics](https://www.convexanalytics.com/bootstrap-stat/index.html)